57blocks/website-article/articles/Web3 Intents Based Systems and How LIFI is Pushing Cross-Chain Swaps Evolution/README.md

 ## Real Security, Real Innovation

-[LI.FI](https://li.fi/)’s “Open Intent Framework” (ERC‑7683) standardizes the way to express cross-chain intents, enabling any frontend, wallet, or protocol to describe what a user wants without prescribing how it should be fulfilled.
-For execution, [Resource Locks](https://li.fi/knowledge-hub/li-fi-intents-are-taking-over-resource-locks-make-them-scale/) - used in implementations like [Uniswap’s Compact](https://github.com/Uniswap/the-compact) - ensure secure escrow during the transaction.
+[LI.FI](https://li.fi/)'s “Open Intent Framework” (ERC‑7683) standardizes the way to express cross-chain intents, enabling any frontend, wallet, or protocol to describe what a user wants without prescribing how it should be fulfilled.
+For execution, [Resource Locks](https://li.fi/knowledge-hub/li-fi-intents-are-taking-over-resource-locks-make-them-scale/) - used in implementations like [Uniswap's Compact](https://github.com/Uniswap/the-compact) - ensure secure escrow during the transaction.
 This design prevents users from withdrawing funds prematurely and guarantees that solvers can only settle intents with a matching orderHash proven on the destination chain.
 Together, these frameworks ensure that funds remain safe and solvers are only compensated after successful fulfillment.

 ![Without standard for intent expression VS With standarized intend expression ERC-7683](./compare-intent-expression.png){.d-block .mx-auto .mw-100}